Checking whether a word is Hamming-isometric in linear time: Introduction

 In this paper we study the algorithmic complexity of checking whether a word is not Hamming-isometric.
 Our approach is based on the characterization of $2$-error borders of such words.
 The naive algorithm runs clearly in quadratic time.
 We show that known algorithms for matching patterns with mismatches can be used to solve this problem efficiently.
 Pattern matching with $k$ mismatches can be solved by algorithms running in time $O(nk)$ (see \cite{LandauVishkin1985} and \cite{GalilGiancarlo1986}).
 These algorithms are mostly based on a technique called the Kangaroo method.
 This method computes the Hamming distance for every alignment in time $O(k)$ by “jumping” from one error to the next error.
 A faster algorithm for pattern matching with $k$ mismatches runs in $O(n \sqrt{k \log k})$ \cite{AmirLewensteinPorat2004}.
 A simpler version of this algorithm is given in \cite{NicolaeRajasekaran2017}.

-We use the Kangaroo method to derive an algorithm running in time $O(kn)$ and using $O(n)$ space to check whether a word of size $n$ has a $k$-error border.
+We show two methods to check whether a word is not Hamming-isometric.
+The first one uses the Kangaroo method which allows to derive an algorithm running in time $O(kn)$ and using $O(n)$ space to check whether a word of length $n$ has a $k$-error border.
 The method has a preprocessing of linear time and space for computing the suffix tree of the word and to enhance it in order to answer lowest common ancestor queries in constant time.
 This overall leads to a linear-time and linear-space algorithm to check whether a word is not Hamming-isometric, and hence also to check whether a binary word is Lee-isometric.
+The second method uses the computation of a $k$-prefix table that gives, for some word $u$ and every position on $u$, the length of the longest proper factor of $u$ at this position that matches its prefix of the same length with at most $k$ differences \cite{BartonEtAl2014}.
+The computation of this $k$-prefix table is done in time $O(kn)$ using $O(n)$ space.

 We also use the Kangaroo method to derive an algorithm running in time $O(kn)$ and using $O(n)$ space on a constant size alphabet to check whether a word of size $n$ has a $k$-Lee-error border and thus check in linear time whether a word over an alphabet of size 4 is Lee-isometric.